dalhaan/dj-migrator-electron/docs/serato-beatgrid-tag.md

 seq:
   - id: header
     type: header
+    doc: |
+      The header of the Serato BeatGrid ID3 tag contains a magic signature and the number of beatgrid markers.
   - id: non_terminal_markers
     type: non_terminal_marker
     repeat: expr
     repeat-expr: header.no_markers - 1
     if: header.no_markers > 0
+    doc: |
+      Every marker except the last marker is a non-terminal marker which only has its position and the number of beats until the next marker.
+      The BPM of this section is calculated from the number of beats until the next marker multiplied by the time until the next marker:
+      `beats_until_next_marker * (60 / (next_marker_position - position))`
   - id: terminal_marker
     type: terminal_marker
     if: header.no_markers > 0
+    doc: |
+      Only the last marker is a terminal marker which has its position and the BPM for the rest of the track.
   - id: footer
     size: 1
+    doc: |
+      The last byte of the body is the terminating byte.
+This seems to be random and probably has some meaning but we don't need it.

 types:
   header: